EugeneBelford1995/RedTeam/README.md

 It's mildly useful.
 It can abuse some common ACL misconfigurations without the person running it needing to know Set-Acl syntax themselves.

 We tested it out by seizing ownership of a group, giving ourselves GenericAll, and then joining the group.
 We also reset a password with it.

+An example of how to use these to abuse a scenario is here: https://happycamper84.medium.com/enumerating-abusing-ad-acls-using-mishkys-redteam-abusetool-b147d2ed08d9